kwynncom/web-server-access-log-analysis/README.md

 PERFORMANCE / RUNTIME MEASUREMENTS

+10/19 2:12am - Given that I test near the end of a file, use "tail" before head for speed.
+Thus the getLine() function does need the tot.
+I can do head
+    without the tot, but it's much slower if I'm looking for the end of the file.

 2020/10/18 8:10pm - Off hand I see little difference between using explode() and strtok().  strtok() uses less memory, so I'll probably go with it.

 NOTES / CHANGES GOING BACK IN TIME

-10/19 1:15pm - process control seems to be working, but it will need major reworking.
+10/19 1:15am - process control seems to be working, but it will need major reworking.

 It seems that xdebug messes with all aspects of forking and messaging and whatnot.
 So I probably need a command line version like this: php loadAndParse.php /tmp/access.log startAt:50000 endAt:100000